10 Types Of Goth Music

-The music takes the themes from the literature, which talks about criminal behavior, poverty, and religious and esoteric topics, especially hoodoo, death, family, love, life, alcohol, devil, and betrayal.
+The music takes the themes from the literature, which talks about criminal behavior, poverty, and religious and esoteric topics, especially hoodoo, death, family, love, life, alcohol, the devil, and betrayal.
 The topics are often dark, mysterious, and gloomy, which is the Gothic part of the culture.

-Most famous names in the Southern Gothic scene are Connor Christian & Southern Gothic and 16 Horse Power.
+The most famous names in the Southern Gothic scene are Connor Christian & Southern Gothic and 16 Horse Power.

 8. Goth Folk